YalDarji/CCST-IT-Support-Home-Lab/01-dns-troubleshooting/README.md

 ## Overview

-This lab demonstrates practical DNS troubleshooting on a Windows 11 system using built-in Windows networking tools.
+This lab demonstrates practical DNS troubleshooting on a Windows 11 system using built in Windows networking tools.

 The objective was to determine whether connectivity problems were related to general network connectivity or DNS name resolution.